 The first step to treating an injury is understanding the cause.
-Exercises and treatments that work for carpal tunnel syndrome may not be effective for bursitis or tendonitis.
+There are several injuries that can occur to the arm, and it is important to know the difference between each.
 Below are some of the most common musculoskeletal injuries that can cause arm pain.
 You can learn more about these and other injuries we treat here.

 Carpal Tunnel Syndrome

 The median nerve provides the sensation of feeling to the arms and hands and facilitates movement.
 To get into the hand, the median nerve passes through an opening at the base of the wrist.
 This opening, known as the carpal tunnel, is narrow and susceptible to compression.

 Pain from carpal tunnel syndrome manifests in the forearm and first three fingers of the hand.
 It’s often accompanied by a numbness or tingling sensation and can make your hand feel weak.

 A sudden, sharp pain in the elbow or upper arm shortly after heavy lifting is a telltale sign of a tendon injury.
 Bicep/tricep tendonitis are very common injuries, especially for those who lift heavy weights or use their arms in repetitive movements.
 This can impact the way you do many things, from normal chores to more

 Both bicep and tricep tendonitis feature symptoms of swelling in the affected arm, weakness in the shoulder or elbow, and reduced arm mobility.
 You may even notice a “popeye muscle” appear in the upper arm in front of your bicep.

 The thoracic outlet is a narrow space that lies between the base of your neck and the front of your shoulder.
 Nerves, arteries, and blood vessels travel through this space to reach the arms.
 In the same way that the carpal tunnel can compress the median nerve in the wrist, the thoracic outlet can compress this vital passageway and cause the nerves to become entrapped at the base of the neck.